«prev next»

 Logical operations that form monoids

-However, unlike monoids/groups, logics have not one but many logical operations and logic studies the ways in which they relate to one another, for example, in logic we might be interested in the law of distributivity of and and $or$ operations and what it entails.
+However, unlike monoids/groups, logics study combinations not just with one but with many logical operations and the ways in which they relate to one another, for example, in logic we might be interested in the law of distributivity of and and $or$ operations and what it entails.

 The distributivity operation of "and" and "or"